Anthropic SDK Cracks EU Vertex Routing, Kills File Data Bug

 Why It Matters

 The EU Vertex routing addition arrives at a predictable point in the enterprise AI adoption cycle.
-Twelve months ago, the standard advice for EU teams needing data residency on Vertex deployments was some combination of manual region overrides, infrastructure-level routing workarounds, and hoping the compliance team did not look too carefully at inference logs.
-That is not sustainable as AI workloads move from pilot to production.
+Twelve months ago, the standard advice for EU teams needing data residency on Vertex deployments was some combination of manual region overrides, infrastructure-level routing workarounds, and hoping the compliance team did not look too carefully at inference logs. not sustainable as AI workloads move from pilot to production.

 We have been here before.
 The same vendor-follows-demand pattern played out with cloud infrastructure providers building out EU-region support during the 2017-to-2019 GDPR compliance window.
 The vendor eventually catches up.
 The question is always timing, and a PR landing in April 2026 means this cleared Anthropic's internal prioritization bar recently.
 That signals EU enterprise demand on Vertex has reached a volume worth building against.